-A student on probation is expected to schedule regular conferences with his/her advisor and course instructors.
+A student on probation is expected to schedule regular conferences with their advisor and course instructors.
 The student should also take full advantage of other services available such as the Center for Academic Support and Excellence, Career Development Center and math tutoring.

-A student is subject to suspension if the cumulative GPA does not meet the standards in 10.00.
+Academic Suspension - A student is subject to suspension if the cumulative GPA does not meet the standards in 10.00.

-Suspension is separation from active student status (applies to both full-time and part-time status) at the College and may include terms which must be met before the student can apply for readmission.
+Definition of Suspension - Suspension is separation from active student status (applies to both full-time and part-time status) at the College and may include terms which must be met before the student can apply for readmission.

-The vice president for academic affairs will notify the student in writing.
+Notification of Suspension - The vice president for academic affairs will notify the student in writing.

 President’s List - Matriculated students achieving a semester average of 4.0 with no failing grades, incomplete or “U” grades will be named to the President’s List.

-Matriculated students achieving a semester average of 3.50 to 3.99, with no “F”, incomplete or "U" grades will be named to the Dean's List.
+Dean's List - Matriculated students achieving a semester average of 3.50 to 3.99, with no “F”, incomplete or "U" grades will be named to the Dean's List.
 Matriculated students achieving an average of 3.00 to 3.49 with no “F”, incomplete or "U" grades will be named to the Dean's Honorable Mention List.

-Students who earn the necessary cumulative GPA and who meet the requirements stated in 10.80/10.81/10.82 are Honors Students.
+Honors - Students who earn the necessary cumulative GPA and who meet the requirements stated in 10.80/10.81/10.82 are Honors Students.
 Graduation honors are awarded upon completion of the final semester and include Cum Laude, Magna Cum Laude and Summa Cum Laude are honors designations.
 For purposes of the Commencement Ceremony a preliminary determination is made for graduation honors based on student performance in the semester preceding the ceremony.

-Cum Laude - A student whose GPA is 3.25 - 3.49 at the time of graduation
+Cum Laude - A student whose GPA is 3.25 - 3.49 at the time of graduation.

 Magna Cum Laude - A student whose GPA is 3.50 - 3.89 at the time of graduation.